The 3rd Sunday of Easter (26 April) by Revd Michael Freeman

-St Mary the Virgin (Walton Church) and St Aidan's Communion Service commence at 9.30 am on Sunday mornings.
-St Nathanael's Communion Service commences at 11 am.
+St Aidan's Communion Service commence at 10.00 am on Sunday mornings, St Mary's at 10.00am and St Nathanael's Communion Service commences at 11 am.
 A number of services throughout the year, and in particular during August, are Team Services and these commence at 10.30 am.

 Sunday School takes place during the Communion Service.
 Children are taken to Sunday School by experienced Sunday School Teachers, and return to Church in time for communion.